-Founded in 1926, Concordia is under the auspices of The Lutheran Church Missouri Synod.
+Founded in 1926, Concordia is affiliated with the The Lutheran Church Missouri Synod.
 Christ is honored; all are welcome.

 Concordia's main campus is located on 389 acres in northwest Austin.
-Concordia has three other university centers in San Antonio, Dallas-Fort Worth and central Austin.
+Concordia also offers courses online and at remote locations throughout Texas.

-Concordia offers 24 undergraduate majors in six schools: Business and Communication, Education, Fine Arts, Humanities, Natural and Applied Sciences, and Nursing, as well as master's degree programs in Education, Business Administration, Nursing, and a doctoral program in Education.
+Concordia offers 24 undergraduate majors in: Business and Communication, Education, Fine Arts, Humanities and Social Sciences, Natural and Applied Sciences, and Nursing, as well as master's degree programs in Education, Business Administration, Nursing, and a doctoral program in Education.

 Approximately 2,500 students; 60% female, 40% male.

 - Tuition fees for Fall and Spring Semester: $30,600

 - Room Board for Fall and Spring Semester: $10,406

 - On campus total for Fall and Spring Semester: $45,508